neuefische/web-exercises/sessions/react-basics/demo-inner-html-vs-render/README.md

 ## Notes

-- Open the [`index.js`](./src/index.js) file to present this demo.
+- Open the `./src/index.js` file to present this demo.
 - `innerHTML` updates the whole div, while React only updates the counter text.
   - This makes the `innerHTML` approach unusable (because the textfield is recreated every second)
   - React is more efficient and faster here (because it only updates one text element) even though it doesn't matter on this small example

 ## Development

-### CodeSandbox

-Select the "Browser" tab to view this project.

-### Local development
+### Local Development

-To run project commands locally, you need to install the dependencies using `npm i` first.
+To work locally, please install the dependencies using `npm i` first.

+Run `npm run start` to start a development server and open the displayed URL in a browser.

+### CodeSandbox Cloud

+Select the "Preview: 3000" tab to view this project.

+> The `npm run start` script runs automatically.

+### Scripts

-You can then use the following commands:
+You can use the following commands:

-- `npm run start` to start the development server
+- `npm run start` to start a development server

-> 💡 This project requires a bundler.
-You can use `npm run start` to start the development server.
-You can then view the project in the browser at `http://localhost:3000`.
-The Live Preview Extension for Visual Studio Code will **not** work for this project.